 - Finish can deteriorate from harsh cleaning

-Get the Vigo shower door at The Home Depot, Lowe’s, or Amazon.
+Get the Vigo shower door at Amazon, Lowe’s, or The Home Depot.

 Even the smallest showers can feel luxurious with a clear shower door to make the space feel more expansive.
 It has a framed, hinged design with either chrome, matte black, or brushed nickel hardware, so it easily matches the most popular existing bathroom hardware finishes.